nvaccess/nvda/readme.md

 * [epydoc](http://epydoc.sourceforge.net/), version 3.0.1 with patch for bug #303
 * [Boost Optional (stand-alone header)](https://github.com/akrzemi1/Optional), from commit [3922965](https://github.com/akrzemi1/Optional/commit/3922965396fc455c6b1770374b9b4111799588a9)

+There is also a [prepopulated workspace configuration](https://github.com/nvaccess/vscode-nvda/) for [Visual Studio Code](https://code.visualstudio.com/) included for convenience.

 ### Other Dependencies
 To lint using Flake 8 locally using our SCons integration, some dependencies are installed (automatically) via pip.
 Although this [must be run manually](#linting-your-changes), developers may wish to first configure a Python Virtual Environment to ensure their general install is not affected.